oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GCC based compiler toolchain __with CUDA support__, and including OpenMPI for MPI support
+GCC based compiler toolchain __with CUDA support__, and including OpenMPI for MPI support, OpenBLAS (BLAS and LAPACK support), FFTW and ScaLAPACK.

 **More Information**